 Restaurant marketing is one of those areas of running your business that’s easy to neglect despite its massive importance.
 Here we’ll break down the fundamentals of restaurant marketing, discuss its importance and offer practical tips and tactics to attract more customers and boost your sales.

 Online sales for the food and beverage industry are still on the up, growing faster than industries like fashion and retail which were earlier digital adopters.
-According to ecommerce experts Common Thread, global F&B ecommerce sales are up 16.3% YOY to $506 billion in 2022.
+According to ecommerce experts Common Thread, global F&B ecommerce sales are up 16.3% YOY to $506 billion.
 And the market is set to expand another 19.2% to $857 billion by 2025.

 Below we discuss a number of approaches to restaurant marketing including the fundamentals of creating a marketing budget and calculating ROI, to exploring different ways to market your restaurant with fresh restaurant marketing ideas.

 What is restaurant marketing?

 Restaurant marketing is the effort to present your quick service restaurant, fast casual restaurant or takeaway business to the world.
 It includes showcasing your brand, products and offerings to the general public to achieve greater brand awareness, increase sales and grow your business.